NEWS JULY 2021! Speech and Language therapy international consensus recommendations – click here

 Occasionally people can lose their speech completely, this is called functional aphonia.
 Sometimes it will feel easier to speak in some situations than others.

 Foreign Accent Syndrome.
 Another rare functional speech problem is called foreign accent syndrome.
-This can be caused by a variety of neurological conditions but can also be a functional neurological symptom.
+This can be caused by a variety of neurological conditions but can also be a functional neurological symptom or part of FND.
+When the ‘melody’ of speech goes wrong then it can sound like someone has a new accent.
+In FND that problem can morph in to a fully formed accent of a different country or region.
+This can change people’s sense of identity and become self-perpetuating.
 There are two closed facebook groups here and here run by patients with this problem.
 There is also a site about foreign accent syndrome run by Bill Katz at the University of Texas at Dallas.

 Typically, if a person with FND has related swallowing problems they will experience a sensation of something stuck in the upper part of their throat.
 This can occur even when they are not swallowing anything but can also make swallowing difficult.
 This symptom is often called globus or globus pharyngis.
 Swallowing problems are usually first investigated by an Ear, Nose and Throat doctor (ENT, Otolaryngology) to make sure there is no identifiable cause.
 People with globus quite commonly have acid reflux that is helpful to treat as well, although is not the whole cause of the symptom.

 There are many causes of cough.
 Functional cough may be a loud barking cough or a tickly ‘hypersensitive’ cough.
 Cough is usually first investigated by a respiratory doctor to make sure there is no other respiratory disorder present.